oracle/python-cx_Oracle/doc/src/user_guide/connection_handling.rst

 can explicitly initiate a full ping to check connection liveness with :meth:`Connection.ping()` but overuse will impact performance and scalability.

-The Oracle Real-World Performance Group's general recommendation for connection pools is use a fixed sized pool.
-The values of `min` and `max` should be the same (and `increment` equal to zero).  the firewall, `resource manager
+The Oracle Real-World Performance Group's recommendation is to use fixed size connection pools.
+The values of min and max should be the same (and the increment equal to zero).
+The :ref:`firewall <hanetwork>`, `resource manager
 <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-2BEF5482-CF97-4A85-BD90-9195E41E74EF>`__
 or user profile `IDLE_TIME
 <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-ABC7AE4D-64A8-4EA9-857D-BEF7300B64C3>`__